iloveitaly/clean-browser/README.md

 my full attention to.
 I've found that if I close all my tabs, I can focus better on the task at hand.
 However, I don't want to lose any interesting tabs so I never actually do that.

 This is simple utility to automate this process.
-It will close all your tabs, and send them to [todoist](https://mikebian.co/todoist) (and output) them to the terminal.
+It will close all your tabs (in both Safari & Chrome), and send them to [todoist](https://mikebian.co/todoist) (and output) them to the terminal.

 We'll see if this actually helps!